-- Has your paper provided a rich description of the teacher you interviewed? - Does your paper integrate appropriate class readings and discussions to support your analyses? (i.e. Are several references made to our text, articles, or journal readings?) - Have you articulated your ideas fluently and coherently with college level writing style and mechanics?
+- Has your project provided a rich description of the teacher you interviewed? - Does your project integrate appropriate class readings and discussions to support your analyses? (i.e. Are several references made to our text, articles, or journal readings?) - Have you articulated your ideas fluently and coherently with college level writing style and mechanics?

-Due Date: October 17
+Due Date: